Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### ​The elasticity of the AWS Cloud enables customers to save costs when compared to traditional hosting providers.
+### The elasticity of the AWS Cloud enables customers to save costs when compared to traditional hosting providers.
 What can AWS customers do to benefit from the elasticity of the AWS Cloud?
 (Choose TWO)

 - [ ] Deploy your resources across multiple Availability Zones.
 - [x] Use Amazon EC2 Auto Sealing.